demetrius-hernandez/demetrius-hernandez.github.io/_pages/my_media.md

 ---

 ## **Department of Defense Innovators Spotlight Series**
-*skip to 38:20 to see my presentation*

 Delivered a brief ~15-minute presentation highlighting my work as a civilian employee.
-The presentation will also emphasize the critical role of collaboration and mentorship in achieving success
+The presentation will also emphasize the critical role of collaboration and mentorship in achieving success.
+Skip to 38:20 if you are short on time to see my presentation.
+Please watch the entire webinar, as my fellow participants highlight their incredible work!

 <a href="https://www.youtube.com/watch?v=Bh-kM5tN-r8">
   <img src="https://img.shields.io/badge/Watch%20Video-Link-red" style="transform: scale(1.1);">